youngcc3157/labs/lab2.md

 #Lab 1

+### 1. Write five sentences about choosing a project to work in this course and who will be users/customers and what license will you choose.
+	I have chosen to work for a open source project that is called Weird Side of Youtube.
+It is a project where we supply weird YouTube videos from a database either using an API or a web page for entertainment.
+The users can be anyone whoever will watch the video and developers also can be anyone who works on the project.
+Also, this project uses MIT license because it will allow more freedom of usage and modification of the project for anyone who will use or modify it.

 ### 2. Why it is important to choose a LICENSE?
 	To maintain programming standards, the development communities that freely operate and improve